MohIsGoated/Learning-projects/README.md

 ## Setup (how to use)
 1. Clone or download the zip
 2. run npm i / npm install
-3. edit the .example-env file with you key and rename it to .env
+3. edit the .example-env file with your key and rename it to .env
-4. Now run it using\
+4. To run it, use
 ```bash
 node weatherapp.js
 ```